-In the Northwest, the Idaho Association for the Education of Young Children assessed the availability of high-quality pre-K services in the state and identified opportunities for collaboration among stakeholders for strengthening the transition between early childhood programs and the K-12 system.
+In the Northwest, the Idaho Association for the Education of Young Children assessed the availability of high-quality pre-K services in the state and identified opportunities for collaboration among stakeholders to strengthen the transition between early childhood programs and the K-12 system.
 Based on its assessment, the association released the 2021 Early Childhood Care and Education Strategic Plan for Idaho, articulating goals around expanded early learning choices for families, evidence-based programming, and school readiness.

 A 2020 needs assessment by the West Central Mountains Early Learning Advisory Committee found that the region has a significant shortage of quality early childhood programming, straining families, social systems, and employers.
-The needs assessment identified a growing gap between the demand for quality early care and education, and the limited supply in the rapidly growing region.
+The needs assessment identified a growing gap between the demand for quality early care and education and the limited supply in the rapidly growing region.
 Families need support to ensure their children are ready to succeed in school.

-REL Northwest is providing technical support around articulating and measuring the committee’s early learning initiative objectives and selecting, implementing, and evaluating evidence-based programming for early literacy.
+REL Northwest provides technical support around articulating and measuring the committee’s early learning initiative objectives and selecting, implementing, and evaluating evidence-based programming for early literacy.
 As identified in our partnership logic model, the work will support continuous improvement around implementing evidence-based practices, with the long-term goal of improving kindergarten readiness as measured by the Idaho Reading Indicator.

 Additional Early Childhood Education Resources

 - REL Southeast developed an infographic that provides several evidence-based practices and resources that families can use to increase their students’ school readiness.